JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 ## Calculate basin priority (PCA)

 This tool is used to calculate basin priority based on user-selected parameters prioritized using the Principal Component Analysis statistical method.
 Examples of scientific studies using this method include (Ojha et al., 2023) and (Govarthanambikai & Sridhar, 2024).
 After a PCA analysis to select the morphometric parameters that best explain the physical phenomenon, a weight is assigned to each parameter (based on the correlation with the eigenvectors).
 The compound parameter is then averaged by calculating the rankings of the selected parameters with assigned weights.
+The rotation used after PCA analysis to have a better distribution of results is varimax.

 ## References
 - Horton, R. E. (1932).
 Drainage-basin characteristics.
 Transactions of the American Geophysical Union, 13, 350–361.